-The Library Research Scholars program offers University of Miami undergraduate students a unique, librarian faculty-mentored learning experience involving a deep and active engagement with the University of Miami Libraries’ research collections and service programs.
+The Library Research Scholars Program, inaugurated in 2015, offers University of Miami undergraduate students a unique, librarian faculty-mentored learning experience involving a deep and active engagement with the University of Miami Libraries’ research collections and service programs.
 A signature feature of the new Learning Commons, the program gives undergraduate students an opportunity to build upon their own interests, develop transferable skills, and create an intellectual product that is shareable with others.
 The program is jointly sponsored by the Senior Vice Provost and Dean of Undergraduate Education and the Dean of the Libraries.

 Each student accepted into either the Library Research Scholars Program or associated Adobe Library Research Scholars Program will participate in a year-long, four-part program:

 Orientation: Students will take part in a focused orientation program, meeting with key library faculty and staff in order to understand the nature of the organization’s work.
 The program will include introductions to many library departments, including Learning and Research Services, Special Collections, University Archives, Cuban Heritage Collection, Digital Library, Music Library, Architecture Library, and more.
 Adobe Scholars will receive specialized training in the Digital Media Lab and its offerings.

 Mentorship and Work Experience: All students will be matched with a librarian faculty member, who will serve as a mentor and supervisor.
-The program requires 5-10 hours of dedicated time per week in the University of Miami Libraries during the fall and spring semesters.
-This time includes a weekly cohort session which will meet on (Day and Time TBD).
+The programs require 5-10 hours of dedicated time per week in the University of Miami Libraries during the fall and spring semesters.
+This time includes a weekly cohort session that all Library Research Scholars, including Adobe Scholars, will attend.

 Deliverable: In consultation with a librarian faculty mentor, each student will develop a project that results in an intellectual product.
-The focus of the project could be any topic of interest to the Library Research Fellow and related to Library collections and services in some way.
+The focus of the project could be any topic of interest to the Library Research Scholar and related to Library collections and services in some way.
 Adobe Scholars will create an audiovisual and/or multimedia intellectual project.
-For other Library Research Scholars, the range of products that might be created is broad and could include the production of an online exhibit or tour, research guide, specialized collection finding aid, creative work, etc.
+For other Library Research Scholars, the range of products is broader, including analog projects, such as a scholarly paper or written creative work.

-Recognition Event: At the conclusion of the academic year, a capstone event will be hosted at Richter Library in which each Library Research Fellow will describe their experience and project.
-The families and friends of the Fellows will be invited, along with UM faculty, administrators and others.
+Recognition Event: At the conclusion of the academic year, a capstone event will be hosted at Richter Library in which each Library Research Scholar and Adobe Scholar will describe their experience and project.
+The families and friends of the Scholars will be invited, along with UM faculty, administrators and others.

 Eligibility and Requirements